adrian-riebel/rtd-tutorial/docs/source/usage.rst

    >>> from sercpy.config import set_api_key
    >>> set_api_key( "your_API_Key_as_a_string" )

-You can then check whether the API Key was saved successfully:
+You can then check whether the API key was saved successfully:

 .. doctest::